FIVE MOST SURPRISING FINDS

 How did the single asset most aggressively marketed as the path out of poverty — the college degree — become the instrument that extracts wealth from Black families and transfers it to lenders and institutions, using hope as collateral?

 A puzzle master looks at this system and identifies the mechanism.
-It is a wealth extraction loop: Black students from families with one-eighth the median wealth borrow more for the same credential.
+It is a wealth extraction loop.
+Black students from families with one-eighth the median wealth borrow more for the same credential.
 They graduate into a labor market that pays them 25% less for that credential, while interest on their 50% larger debt compounds.
 The degree is not an asset — it is a high-liability contract that systematically pays them less.
 The default data proves it.

 The Solution